segmentio/segment-docs/src/partners/enable-with-segment.md

 ### I am getting `install already exists` error

-You already installed the app on this workspace, so you can’t install it again.
+You already installed the app on this workspace, so you can't install it again.
 You can use your current `access_token` to simply access resources on this workspace.

-When the app was installed, you should have received a Segment `workspace` and  `install_name` so you can store it in your own db along with the user’s info.
+When the app was installed, you should have received a Segment `workspace` and  `install_name` so you can store it in your own db along with the user's info.
 If the user tries to install this app again, you can check your db and see that they already installed your app, and can skip the install flow.

 ### OK I managed to create an App.
 How do I use your APIs?